fcolinRT/SolanaPayDigiPet/README.md

 When you come and pay using Solana Pay for the first time, you get an egg, congrats on your first NFT!

 The second time you paid with Solana Pay, we noticed you already have our NFT.
-You get a token.
+You get a coin.
 Congrats on your first coin!
 For each purchase, you will get coins that you can later use to personalize and evolve your NFT!

-You can evolve and grow your NFT anyway you want, and once in a while, we will let you know at what location we are dropping a very rare egg that can give you a rare NFT.
+You can select the properties for your NFT, and once in a while, we will let you know at what location we are dropping a very rare egg that can give you a rare NFT.

-What you want to do with it, well that's up to you!
-You want to grow and nurture your baby NFT, or you can sell and trade it!
+You can grow and nurture your baby NFT, or you can sell and trade it!

+#### Result
 This way, merchants are incentivized to add a new payment method since they don't have to pay anything.
-Customers are more incentivized to pay with crypto because now they get a kind of cashback to evolve their NFT.
+Customers are more incentivized to pay with crypto because now they get cashback and they can evolve their NFT, sell or trade it too.
-On the other hand, we could also incentivize newcomers and educate them through this loyalty program.